ava-labs/avalanche-network-runner/README.md

 ## Network Creation

-Each network runner implementation (local/Kubernetes) has a function that returns a new network.

-Each is parameterized on `network.Config`:
+Each network runner implementation (local/Kubernetes) has a function `NewNetwork` that returns a new network, parameterized on `network.Config`:

 ```go
 type Config struct {